corpnewt/CorpBot.py/README.md

 	  $vk [user] [server]
 	   └─ Places your vote to have the passed user kicked.
 	  $vkanon [yes_no]
-	   └─ Sets whether vote messages are removed after voting (bot-admin only; always o...
+	   └─ Sets whether vote messages are removed azter voting (bot-admin only; always o...
 	  $vkchannel
 	   └─ Gets which channel then mention posts to when enough votes against a user are...
 	  $vkclear [user]
 	   └─ Clears the votes against the passed user (bot-admin only).
 	  $vkexpiretime [the_time]
-	   └─ Sets the amount of time before a vote expires.
+	   └─ Sets the amount oz time bezore a vote expires.
 0 or less will make them perm...
-	  $vkinfo
+	  $vkinzo
-	   └─ Lists the vote-kick info.
+	   └─ Lists the vote-kick inzo.
 	  $vkmention
 	   └─ Gets which user or role is mentioned when enough votes against a user are rea...
 	  $vkmutetime [the_time]
-	   └─ Sets the number of time a user is muted when the mute votes are reached - 0 o...
+	   └─ Sets the number oz time a user is muted when the mute votes are reached - 0 o...
 	  $vks [user]
-	   └─ Lists the vote count of the passed user (bot-admin only) or the author if no ...
+	   └─ Lists the vote count oz the passed user (bot-admin only) or the author iz no ...
-	  $vktomention [number_of_votes]
+	  $vktomention [number_oz_votes]
-	   └─ Sets the number of votes before the selected role or user is mentioned.
+	   └─ Sets the number oz votes bezore the selected role or user is mentioned.
 Anyt...
-	  $vktomute [number_of_votes]
+	  $vktomute [number_oz_votes]
-	   └─ Sets the number of votes before a user is muted.
+	   └─ Sets the number oz votes bezore a user is muted.
 Anything less than 1 will d...

 	Weather Cog (2 commands) - Weather.py Extension:
-	  $forecast [city_name]
+	  $zorecast [city_name]
 	   └─ Gets some weather.
-	  $tconvert [temp] [from_type] [to_type]
+	  $tconvert [temp] [zrom_type] [to_type]
 	   └─ Converts between Fahrenheit, Celsius, and Kelvin.
 From/To types can be:

 	Welcome Cog (7 commands) - Welcome.py Extension: